ViacheslavPomazan/2015_US_Airports-PowerBI_project/README.md

 ## 🎯 Key Objectives
 *   **Identify Trends:** Analyze seasonal and monthly patterns in flight delays and cancellations.
 *   **Root Cause Analysis:** Categorize delays and cancellatios by Weather, NAS (National Airspace System), Security, and Airline factors.
-*   **Geospatial Insights:** Visualize flight performance across the United States using interactive maps.
+*   **Geospatial Insights:** Visualize flight performance across the United States using interactive maps and compare it between regions.
 *   **Comparative Analysis:** Compare performance between "Mega Hubs," "Major Hubs," "Regional," and "Small" airports.
 *   **Statistical Distribution:** Use box plots and correlation charts to understand the variance and relationship between different delay types.